space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 reddit = "PLACEHOLDER for Reddit post."
 +++

-Sadly atmos is not done yet.
-A lot of other stuff is though!
+Atmos is done!
+(Alternatively: We did it reddit)

 <!--more-->

 ## Barebones rounds!
-The majority of SS14’s development time has been spent on creating the engine and the framework necessary for future content.
-Development of player-facing features and gameplay only began in earnest in the last year, but we’ve made substantial progress in that short timespan!
+Throughout the years, we've put a lot of work into developing the engine and framework necessary for Space Station 14 to have playable content.
+Last year, we transitioned to developing player-facing features and gameplay in earnest, and we've made a lot of progress in that short timespan!

-Playable (albeit barebones) rounds are now feasible.
-We’re officially entering the regular testing phase.
-Join our [Discord](https://discord.gg/MwDDf6t) and ask a Badmin for the Tester role and be notified whenever we get a bunch of people together for playtesting!
+SS14 now has playable, albeit **barebones**, rounds.
+As we add more features, the number of complex interactions grows, and so does the need for testing the game with real players.
+Help us by joining our [Discord](https://discord.gg/nGMK9jX) to get the Tester role, and we'll notify you whenever we put a bunch of people together for a playtest!

 ## Clarification about the Steam release
-Everyone is excited for SS14's [upcoming Steam release](https://store.steampowered.com/app/1255460/Space_Station_14/), but we wanted to make a few things clear.
-SS14 is *not* finished, nor will it be finished any time soon.
-This has never been our goal for the Steam release; **the purpose of the Steam release is to make SS14 more accessible to players.** We are, after all, releasing the game into **Early Access**.
+We're all excited for SS14's [upcoming Steam release](https://store.steampowered.com/app/1255460/Space_Station_14/), and we're grateful for the community's enthusiasm, but we also want to temper some unrealistic expectations.
+SS14 isn't finished, and won't be any time soon. **We're launching on Steam mainly as a way to make it easier to discover, download, and play the game.** The Steam release doesn't mean the game's done, or that it has most of the features you'd expect in a remake.
+Don't forget that we're only releasing into **Early Access**.

-Much like SS13, SS14 is continually evolving and improving, and is in fact [already "playable"](https://spacestation14.io/about/nightlies/).
-So even though a basic gameplay loop is already in, please keep in mind that we're not at the point where we expect players to make the jump from SS13 to SS14, nor do we expect the servers to remain populated outside of playtesting events (for which we recommend you hang around on our Discord and request the Tester role).
+So while SS14 is [already "playable"](https://spacestation14.io/about/nightlies/), **we don't expect or encourage players to jump from SS13 to SS14 yet**, nor do we expect our servers to be populated outside of playtesting events.
+And if you'd like to help playtest, ask for the Tester role over on our discord.

+Anyway, let's see the new features we've added!

 ## New content!